+□ Joint Transitional Housing/ Rapid Rehousing

-FY 2023 CoC Competition Supplemental Application - New DV Project RRH & TH/RRH Projects ect Description Project Name Enter Organization Name ct one; if the organization has multiple projects, complete a separate supplemental g □ Joint Transitional Housing/Rapid Rehousing oject Start Date Click or tap to enter a date.
-Estimated Project End Date Click or tap to ef overview of the new project including the focus population and service delivery ick or tap here to enter text. dividuals or families is the project designed to serve (i.e., capacity)? er of individuals Click or tap here to enter text.
+- 1. Estimated Project Start Date Click or tap to enter a date.
+Estimated Project End Date Click or tap to enter a date. - 2.
+Provide a brief overview of the new project including the focus population and service delivery approach.
+Click or tap here to enter text. - 3.
+How many individuals or families is the project designed to serve (i.e., capacity)? - a.
+Number of individuals Click or tap here to enter text.
 Of those, how many would be chronically homeless?
-Enter # er of families Click or tap here to enter text.
+Enter # - b.
+Number of families Click or tap here to enter text.
 Of those, how many would be chronically homeless?
-Enter # unding Requested (cannot exceed DV Bonus amount): Enter \$ eshold Requirements fatch documented with letters attached to project application in e-snaps: Click or tap ext.
-Inization currently participate in FCCoC's Coordinated Entry System?
-Yes No please note for which program or project.
-Click or tap here to enter text.
-Please describe the plan for quickly moving to full participation in Coordinated Click or tap here to enter text.
-Please to enter text.
-Please describe the plan for quickly moving to full participation in Coordinated Click or tap here to enter text.
-Please describe the plan for quickly moving to full participation in Coordinated Click or tap here to enter text.
+Enter # - 4.
+Amount of Funding Requested (cannot exceed DV Bonus amount): Enter \$